canismarko/franklin/docs/index.rst

 the PDF of an article.

-Retrieving the PDF requires either an open-access article or institutional access (eg. through VPN).
+Retrieving the PDF requires either an open-access article or institutional access (e.g. through VPN).
 The following publishers are currently supported:

 - American Chemical Society (ACS)
 - The Electrochemical Society (ECS)
 - Elsevier
 - Springer
+- The Royal Society of Chemistry (RSC)

 To request support for additional publishers, please `submit an issue`_.
 If possible, include the DOI of an open-access article for